 Domain Authority – What is it and How to Improve it

-Domain Authority is a score from 0 to 100, created by Moz, that attempts to show you how likely it is that your domain will rank well on any given search engine.
-The closer to 100 your Domain Authority score is, the more likely your domain will rank well on one of the major search networks (Google, Bing, etc.).
+Domain Authority is a score from 0 to 100, created by Moz, which attempts to show how likely your domain will rank well on any search engine.
+The closer to 100 your score is, the more likely your domain will rank well on one of the major search networks (Google, Bing, etc.).

 An Explanation of the 0 to 100 Domain Authority Score

-The score of 0 to 100 for Domain Authority is what is known as a logarithmic scale.
-What that means is that it will be significantly easier to improve a score from 10 to 20 than it will be to improve a score of 80 to 90.
-The lower your score, the easier it is to improve upon it.
-The reason that Moz chose to use a logarithmic scale for their Domain Authority ranking algorithm is that logarithmic scoring is closer to how Google scores your website’s authority.
+A score of 0 to 100 for Domain Authority is known as a logarithmic scale.
+That means improving a score from 10 to 20 will be significantly easier than improving a score from 80 to 90.
+Therefore, the lower your score, the easier it is to improve.

 Why is Domain Authority Important

-Domain authority is a signal of trust, and as a business, you should want your website and brand to be as authentic as possible.
-Domain Authority is not only a good measuring stick to gauge your standing in this regard, but it can also be used as a tool to make sure your website is associated with authentic sources.
+Domain authority is a signal of trust.
+It would be best if you wanted your website and brand to be as authentic as possible as a business.
+It is not only an excellent measuring stick to gauge your standing.
+It can also be a tool to ensure your website is associated with authentic sources.

 How Moz Calculates Domain Authority Scores

-Moz uses several different metrics to determine your Domain Authority.
-Some of the metrics they use to score your Domain Authority include:
+Moz uses several different metrics to determine your authority score.
+Some of the metrics they use include:

 The number of outbound and inbound external links that your site generates

-The total number of links across your domain
+The total number of connections across your domain

 Linking root domains

-There are several different ways to discover your domain’s Domain Authority score.
-The most typical (and easiest) way to determine your Domain Authority number is to simply install the MozBar SEO toolbar on your browser.
-The toolbar will display your current Domain Authority score.
-Other ways to check in on your Domain Authority include the Link Explorer from Moz as well as their API.
+There are several different ways to discover your domain’s authority score.
+The most typical (and easiest) way to determine your score is to install the MozBar SEO toolbar on your browser.
+The toolbar will display your current score.
+Other ways to check in on your score include the Link Explorer from Moz and their API.

 There are several different reasons for Domain Authority to fluctuate.
-That being said, however, doesn’t mean that it is any less disconcerting to see your score fall.
-Some of the most common influences for Domain Authority include:
+That being said.
+However, it doesn’t mean that seeing your score fall is any less disconcerting.
+Some of the most common influences include:

-High authority web sites grew their links substantially.
-These impacts score by skewing the algorithm’s scaling processes.
+High-authority websites grew their links substantially—these impact scores by skewing the algorithm’s scaling processes.

 A recent crawl of your domain by Moz results in fewer (or more) linking domains than a previous crawl displayed.

-Your score is on the lower end of the scale, which, in turn, means that any potential problems have a larger negative impact on your overall Domain Authority.
+Your score is on the lower end of the scale, which, in turn, means that any potential problems have a more significant negative impact on your overall score.

 Want to Improve Your Domain Authority?
 Here’s How:

-Is all This Simply too Much?
+Is all of This too much?
 Contact Goldstein Brossard and Have Us Handle Your Domain Authority Woes

-Domain Authority is a very complicated system and it is very understandable that most site owners and web content creators would feel overwhelmed by it.
-Don’t let that stop you from trying to build the highest Domain Authority ranking site that you can.
-And, if all this seems too complicated, you can always reach out the SEO and Domain Authority experts here at Goldstein Brossard!
+Domain Authority is a highly complex system.
+Understandably, most site owners and web content creators would feel overwhelmed by it.
+However, don’t let that stop you from building your highest score site.
+If all this seems too complicated, contact the SEO and Domain Authority experts at Goldstein Brossard!